philschanely/course-ux/src/pages/activities/project-2.md

 * Name of the application
 * Single sentence that encapsulates the need/key feature of this application.
-* Bullet-point list of specific features
+* Bullet-point list of specific features (you will not build all of these, but this gives a sense of the full scope of what the app would be if fully developed)
 * As needed supporting narrative to provide more background

-Submit your two written proposals as a single PDF file attached to the corresponding submission in Moodle.
+Submit your two written proposals as a single PDF file.

-Your professor will weigh in on your proposals and work wiht you to determine one that you'll pursue for the rest of the project.
+Your professor will weigh in on your proposals and work with you to determine one that you'll pursue for the rest of the project.

 </Subpage>
 <Subpage slug="b">